 The doors have closed again and the elevator jolts when it continues its climb upwards.
 Joey’s grip on my shoulder intensifies and he stabs his cane into the floor behind me for balance.
 His face is close to mine.
 I can taste the wine on my tongue.
 This would be the perfect moment-

 The elevator comes to a halt again and Joey briefly squeezes my shoulder before his hand falls away.

-“Good night, Emma.
+“Good night, Hannah.
 I very much enjoyed your company.”

 He exits, the sound of his cane muffled as soon as he reaches the carpet.

 The doors close on his smiling face, half turned back towards me.